Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Four-photon driving and six-photon dissipation

-\cref{fig:46_traj} shows the time evolution of two initial states: $\ket{\pi_0}$ and $\mu_0$.
-The former is an even parity 4-cat state containing only Fock states with a photon number multiple of $4$.
+\Cref{fig:46_traj} shows the time evolution of two initial states: $\ket{\pi_0}$ and $\mu_0$.
+The former is an even parity four-cat state containing only Fock states with a photon number multiple of $4$.
 The latter, instead, is the metastable state with even parity (it is spanned by all even Fock states).
-In panel (a) we plot the expectation value of the parity operator $\hat{P}_2 = \sum_a \op*{2 a + 2}$.
-This operator allows us to see that the cat-states (which are not metastable states) lead to one of the two metastable states specified in \cref{eqs:46_ems}.
-That is, initially the state $\ket{\pi_0}$ has no component on the subspace spanned by the Fock states with modulus 2 but rapidly, the state converges to $\langle \hat{P}_2 \rangle = 1/2$ that we would expect for a state that has all the even modes populated.
+In \cref{fig:46_traj}(a) we plot the expectation value of the parity operator $\hat{P}_2 = \sum_a \op*{2 a + 2}$.
+This operator allows us to see that the cat states (which are not metastable states) lead to one of the two metastable states specified in \cref{eqs:46_ems}.
+More specifically, initially the state $\ket{\pi_0}$ has no component on the subspace spanned by the Fock states with modulus 2 but rapidly, the state converges to $\langle \hat{P}_2 \rangle = 1/2$, which we would expect for a state that has all the even modes populated.
 On the other hand, the metastable state $\mu_0$ remains in the same state for a longer time.
-Hence, the parity of the initial cat-state determines to which metastable state it converges.
+Hence, the parity of the initial cat state determines to which metastable state it converges.

 This has consequences in both applications we studied: storage and quantum associative memory.
-First, in terms of storage of quantum states, the memory should be regarded as a two-dimensional system where the two metastable states are the computational-basis states.
-Thus, the bit- and phase-flip times should be calculated accordingly.
+First, in terms of storage of quantum states, the memory should be regarded as a two-dimensional system where the two metastable states are the computational basis states.
+Thus, the relaxation and dephasing times should be calculated accordingly.
 Second, in terms of quantum associative memory, the number of patterns that can be efficiently stored is only 2.
 Trying to store four patterns in the squeezed lobes leads to a success probability close to $1/4$ because the states rapidly decay to the manifold $\{ \mu_0, \mu_1 \}$ and the posterior state discrimination is not capable of distinguishing between the two states.
-Hence, a different encoding would be needed.
-For instance, knowing that Fock states with even (odd) parity converge to metastable states with even (odd) parity.
-We can use this property to encode the initial states which will allow us to use the system for pattern discrimination of two memories.
+Hence, a different encoding would be needed, for instance, knowing that Fock states with even (odd) parity converge to metastable states with even (odd) parity.
+We can use this property to encode the initial states which would allow us to use the system for pattern discrimination of two memories.